evavalterova/MATADOR/README.md

 USAGE
 -----

-1. Select the folder with AO-FIO images in ".png" format with no heading.
+1. Select the folder with AO-FIO images in ".png" format without header.
+   The application is addapted on output data of AO-FIO camera (rtx1, Imagine Eyes, Orsay, France) with image file names including patient id, internal target position and depth.
+The patients name in the image file is optional.
+   The images incorporated on montage image could not be in different directories.
 2. Choose the analyzed eye (right or left) and the range of uploaded data by the slider.
 Then press the Load and Montage button.
 3. Set the Axial length of the eye.
    Choose the analyzing metric (photoreceptor's location, spacing or density).